element-hq/element-android/docs/pull_request.md

 ### What to have in mind when reviewing a PR

 1. User experience: is the UX and UI correct?
 You will probably be the second person to test the new thing, the first one is the developer.
 2. Developer experience: does the code look nice and decoupled?
-No big functions, etc.
+No big functions, new classes added to the right module, etc.
 3. Code maintenance.
 A bit similar to point 2.
 Tricky code must be documented for instance
 4. Fork consideration.
-Is configuration of forks will be easy?
+Will configuration of forks be easy?
 Some documentation may help in some cases.
+5. We are building long term products.
+"Quick and dirty" code must be avoided.

 ### Rules